tim-one/tim-one.github.io/psf/ban_qa.md

 **Q:** Your ban was announced 7 Aug.
 Add 3 months to get 7 Nov.
 But you're posting now.
 What's up?

 **A:** Nobody seems to know!
-Discourse always said my aocount would be unlocked again on 1 Nov at 7am CDT.
+Discourse always said my account would be unlocked again on 1 Nov at 7am CDT.
 Since I'm both retired and sane, I was sound asleep then.
 But I was able to log in on the afternoon of the first, so as far as I was concerned my ban _was_ over then.

 I agree 7 Nov was a more plausible guess, and so does the SC, but they're not sure either.
 I suspect someone made a typo when filling out a Discourse admin web form on 7 Aug, perhaps entering 7 into the "hour" field instead of the "day" field by mistake.
 But no way to know now.
 As a matter of "practicality beats purity", the SC and I agreed to accept 1 Nov as the official end of the ban.